nucleardreamer/cookbook/src/flynn/flynn_recipes.md

 1. Mix onions and butter in pan and cook until transparent and slightly brown
 2. While onions are cooking, fry shallots in a shallow pan with oil and set on paper towel to rest
 3. Once onions are browned add wine, beef broth, mustard and reduce for about 30 minutes
-4. Cook pasta and combine with reduced sauce
+4. Cook pasta and combine with reduced sauce, add in Gruyère
-5. Garnish with fried shallots, parseley, cheese
+5. Garnish with fried shallots, parseley, parmesan cheese
 6. Add more cheese if needed!

 ## Steak sandwich